heutelbeck/sapl-demos/queryrewriting-sql-reactive/README.md

 The @QueryEnforce annotation tells SAPL to evaluate applicable policies before allowing the method to execute.
 SAPL constructs an authorization subscription from the method context, including the authenticated user as the subject and the method details as the action.

-Unlike the queryrewriting-java demo which uses @PreEnforce with a custom constraint handler, @QueryEnforce enables SAPL's built-in query manipulation.
+Unlike the queryrewriting-java demo which uses @PreEnforce with a custom constraint handler, @QueryEnforce enables SAPL's built-in query rewriting.
 The framework handles the obligation processing automatically.

 ### How the Authorization Subscription is Built